zk4/tiny-micro-frontend/readme.md

 # todo

-0. [x] true isloation between different apps
-1. [ ] routing work
-2. [ ] loading url with js and css in sandbox
+- [ ] css position is not right in shadowDOM
+- [ ] proxy all document function from iframe to parent

 # how to dev